 The Company holds balances in US dollars which could give rise to exposure to foreign exchange risk.
-Sensitivity to a plus or minus 10% change in the foreign exchange rate of the US dollar against the Canadian dollar would affect the reported loss and comprehensive loss by approximately \$1,500.
+Sensitivity to a plus or minus 10% change in the foreign exchange rate of the US dollar against the Canadian dollar would affect the net loss by approximately \$245,000 and comprehensive loss by \$624,000.